 Windows are effectively big holes in your nicely insulated wall.
 Too many windows will negate all the effort you’ve put in to insulating your walls.
-Installing anything less than double-glazing in Australia’s climate is not cost effective.
-But also think about the window frames; aluminium frames are hugely conductive and will transfer the hot or cold, in or out.
+Installing anything less than double glazing in Australia’s climate is not cost effective.
+But also think about the window frames; standard aluminium frames are hugely conductive and will transfer the hot or cold, in or out.

-Better options are timber frames, composite frames that have aluminium externally and PVC or timber internally, full PVC (tilt & turn) windows, or thermally broken windows.
+Better options are timber frames, composite frames that have aluminium externally and PVC or timber internally, full PVC windows or thermally broken aluminium windows.
 High transmission low-e coatings on glass are a great option in Australia because they have very little impact on the direct radiant heat gain from sun shining through, but still have reduced conductivity so they have greater capacity to keep the warm in, and the cool out, or vice-versa.

 Good curtains or blinds, and pelmets are also encouraged and improve the thermal properties of the house significantly.